Course Outline

 Format:

-You are required to write four short answers of approximately 250 words each in response to a selection of questions.
+You are required to write four short answers of approximately 250 words each in response to four questions.
 Questions will be available on Canvas in Week 1.

 Questions 1-4 are based on the essential learning materials for weeks 1 and 4.
 These should be submitted in week 5.